DevDMoon/Image-Replier/README.md

-# meme911 bot
+# Image Replier
-This will reply to any comment made with 911meme and reply to it with a random picture from the hot page of /r/me_irl
+This is a simple script that will look for specified words and reply with a text and a random image from a subreddit